Queex/well-msc-selfstudy/introduction_to_R/2_fundamentals.md

 You cannot create two objects with the same name.
 If you try, you will over-write the first.

 You *can* create objects with the same name as existing R functions, but you should avoid doing so.
-You cannot crea objects with the name name as one of R's special keywords.
+You cannot create objects with the name name as one of R's special keywords.

 ### The Continuation Prompt